unjs/h3/README.md

 ## Community Packages

-You can find more event handlers and composable utilities from the community.
+You can use more h3 event utilities made by the community.

 Please check their READMEs for more details.